immich-app/immich/docs/docs/FAQ/Performance-FAQ.md

 You can look at the [original docker docs](https://docs.docker.com/config/containers/resource_constraints/) or use this [guide](https://www.baeldung.com/ops/docker-memory-limit) to learn how to do this.

 ### Can I boost machine learning speed?
-Yes, you can do it by increasing the amount of job concurrency, as the amount increases, the computer will work on several assets at the same time.
+Yes, you can by increasing the job concurrency.
+With higher concurrency, the host will work on more assets in parallel.
-You can do it by
+You can do it by:
 1. Admin user login
 2. Administration
 3. jobs